 Setting Up Bluetooth Headphones On A Mac

-Though it’s not quite as easy as pushing a button and pairing, setting up wireless headphones on a Mac is still relatively simple.
-Here’s how to do it: First, turn on your wireless headphones and press and hold down their connect button until you see a blinking red light.
-Next, click on System Preferences in your Dock (or go to Apple > System Preferences if you’re looking for it through Spotlight).
+headphones on a Mac is still relatively simple.
+Here's how to do it: First, turn on your wireless headphones and press and hold down their connect button until you see a blinking red light.
+Next, click on System Preferences in your Dock (or go to Apple > System Preferences if you're looking for it through Spotlight).
 Click Bluetooth or choose Show Bluetooth in Menu Bar if you want an easier way to access that menu.
 Then just click on your headphones and follow any instructions that pop up!
 All done!